 We’ve bought cheap headphones in the past and they always break, but not here ones.
 These headphones shown below are foldable and highly durable so they can hold up to the demands of travel.

 Sometimes it’s hard to find headphones that stay on little kids’ heads.
 This is a cool new design that I wish we had when our kiddos were younger.

-I like each of my kids to have a lightweight backpack that they can carry on a plane as their personal item so that they can quickly access their phones, iPads, Kindles, or laptops.
-I also throw a few snacks in there, their headphones, packable jacket, and an electronic device.
+I like each of my kids to have a lightweight backpack that they can carry on a plane as their item so that they can quickly access their phones, iPads, Kindles, or laptops.
+I also throw a few snacks in there, their headphones, a packable jacket, and an electronic device.